-Transports associated with the more diluted mode of mCDW (water containing between 10% and 40% of the mCDW end-member, Fig. 10d) were much larger than those associated with the less diluted mode (water containing more than 40% of the mCDW end-member, Fig. 10c).
+(water containing more than 40% of the mCDW end-member, Figure 10c).
 Note that water masses which contained less than 10% of the mCDW end-member were considered too diluted to be counted as a mCDW mode.
 At the shelf break, almost two-thirds of the 0.19 Sv of mCDW inflowing through the northern sill section were mainly achieved by the more diluted mode (Table 3).
 The mCDW concentrations (defined as the percentages of mCDW end member) were lower in the outflow branch than in the inflow branch (especially at the sill section), and higher in the sill region than in the inner depression.
-Fig. 10c shows that the less diluted mode of mCDW entering the sill was not penetrating beyond the middle of the Adélie Depression and, for a large part, recirculated northwestward at about 66°30'S. Very little of this mode seems to have fed the more diluted mode which was the only mCDW mode found farther south (Fig. 10 c and d).
-While this latter mode was found to flow with the gyre circulation, substantial recirculation of the northwestward recirculating branch was detected within the Mertz box (Fig. 10d).
-Additionally, as for the total transport (Fig. 10a), the mCDW end-member transports (not shown) showed discontinuities along the inflow branch, mainly at 66°40'S at the Mertz tip and also possibly near 66°30'S. To cancel the net imbalance of 0.039 Sv of mCDW end-member passing northwestward through the Mertz section would require an equivalent inflow of this end-member between the MGT and the section.
-Fig. 10d suggests that this inflow could have been almost entirely achieved by 0.21 Sv of diluted mCDW.
+Figure 10c shows that the less diluted mode of mCDW entering the sill was not penetrating beyond the middle of the Adélie Depression and, for a large part, recirculated northwestward at about 66°30'S. Very little of this mode seems to have fed the more diluted mode which was the only mCDW mode found farther south (Figure 10 c and d).
+While this mode was found to flow with the gyre circulation, substantial recirculation of the northwestward recirculating branch was detected within the Mertz box (Figure 10d).
+Additionally, as for the total transport (Figure 10a), the mCDW end-member transports (not shown) showed discontinuities along the inflow branch, mainly at 66°40'S at the Mertz tip and also possibly near 66°30'S. To cancel the net imbalance of 0.039 Sv of mCDW end-member passing northwestward through the Mertz section would require an equivalent inflow of this end-member between the MGT and the section.
+Figure 10d suggests that this inflow could have been almost entirely achieved by 0.21 Sv of diluted mCDW.

-Upper water masses
+75 Upper water masses